sfeSantos/mockiapi/README.md

 # Dynamic Mock API 🚀

-A flexible, feature-rich mock API server with an intuitive frontend that simplifies development and testing across any programming language.
+A powerful and easy-to-use mock API server that allows you to define endpoints, return custom JSON responses, and simulate real-world API behavior.

 ## Features